 One example of this is Marlins Park, a baseball stadium in Miami, whose marketers have developed a near subliminal scent that includes diverse aromas.
 For the general concourse area, the smell of caramel popcorn pervades to create a mood of family, nostalgia and whimsy.
 In the elite and luxurious Diamond Club, aroma branders have introduced a more sophisticated black orchid aroma.
 Even more symbolic is the muted orange scent in the team store, which subtly suggests the stadium’s history of hosting the Orange Bowl.

 Specialty food sections in supermarkets offer another illustration.
 Asian and Indian spices and seasonings blend well with scents that suggest exotic and far away lands.
 These include: sandalwood oil and fresh rose floral essences, which are known as ittars.
 Sweet and unmistakable, these scents subtly influence the buying impulses of the average consumer.

 Scent is the last frontier in brand marketing

 Scent marketing falls into two distinct camps; ambient scenting and aroma branding.
 The former merely fills a space with a pleasant, near subliminal scent and the latter concerns developing a signature scent, which serves as an “olfactory logo.”
 To create an iconic brand suggests that a signature scent is the best way to achieve that goal.

-In a recent article published by Air Scent, several fall and winter scents illustrate how aroma branding with seasonal scents can thrive in a consumer-oriented environment.
-Here are three of those scents, and the rest of the top nine fall scents can can be found here:
+We recently wrote about the top 9 fall scents helping to increase retail revenue to illustrate how aroma branding, or scent marketing, with seasonal scents can help a consumer-oriented environments thrive.
+Below are just three of those scents, but the rest of the top nine fall scents can can be found here.

 Hot Spiced Toddy